blockchain-etl/ethereum-etl/README.md

 #### export_traces.py

-The API used in this command is not supported by Infura, so you will need a local node.
+The API used in this command is not supported by Infura, so you will need a local Parity archive node (`parity --tracing on`).

 ```bash
 > python export_traces.py --start-block 0 --end-block 500000 \